msbx5420-class/msbx5420-class.github.io/project.md

 * When you see security warning, click "Advanced" or "Details" to continue and bypass it.
 If you are using MacOS Catalina with Chrome, blindly type `thisisunsafe` in the page and press `enter` to bypass it.

-* To run PySpark program, use the kernel `PySpark` for notebook.
-If you need additional python packages, let the instructor know as early as possible. **Please do not install packages yourself**.
+* To run PySpark program, use the kernel `PySpark` for notebook; you can use sparkmagic with `sc.install_pypi_package()` to make additional packages effective within the notebook.
+If you need additional python packages on the Python 3 kernel, let the instructor know as early as possible. **Please do not install packages yourself directly on the cluster**.

 * In the notebook, you can use sparkmagic to configure your application in terms of resource use; please follow the Wikipedia example to apply it.